dhaval-d/bq_streaming_inserts/Readme.md

 <br />

 **Step 4:**
-Run the following command to run python application on your local environment.
+Run the following command to run the python application on your local environment.
 <br />
 <code>python3 app.py \\ <br/>
  --project [YOUR_GCP_PROJECT_NAME] \\ <br/>